 Shoot in Color

-Rather than shooting in a B&W mode on your camera, you should shoot in full-color and convert the image in editing.
-That’s a good idea because it gives you more options.
+Rather than shooting in a B&W mode on your camera, you should shoot in full color and convert the image in editing.
+Shooting in color is a good idea because it gives you more options for adjusting your image in post processing.
 There are multiple ways of converting to black and white, so handling it in editing lets you experiment, make more tweaks, and find the best method for your image.

 If you are having trouble visualizing the scene in black and white, many cameras will let you shoot in RAW and JPEG formats simultaneously.
 Then you can use a monochrome “picture style” or “film simulation” mode to see how the image will look in black and white while still capturing the full-color information.